rmbolger/Posh-ACME/docs/Plugins/Plugin-Development-Guide.md

 _acme-challenge.site1.sub1.example.com           | sub1.example.com
 _acme-challenge.site1.sub3.sub2.sub1.example.com | sub1.example.com

 Many of the existing plugins have a helper function to handle this.
-Copy and modify their code where it makes sense but make sure helper function names are unique.
+Copy and modify their code where it makes sense.

 ### Relative Record Names